cjrequena/markdowns/docs/cheatsheets/1-aws/8-aws-elb.md

 Securely configuring SSL/TLS on AWS ELB is essential for protecting sensitive data in transit.
 Be sure to select appropriate SSL policies, manage certificates, and configure listeners to meet your security and compliance requirements.

+### Server Name Indication (SNI)

+- SNI solves the problem of loading multiple SSL/TLS certificates onto one server (to serve multiple websites).
+- It is a newer protocol, and requires the client to indicate the hostname of the target server in the initial SSL/TLS handshake.
+- The server will find the correct certificate, or return a default one.
+- Only works for ALB and NLB, CloudFront.

 ## Step-by-step guide to create an SSL/TLS certificate using AWS Certificate Manager (ACM)